 If there seems to be no improvement in your child's mood or it is causing serious difficulties, it's important to seek help.
 The services in the shortlist below, may be of use.

-Your family doctor will also be able to advise you about what help is available and may arrange a referral to Surrey Child and Adolescent Mental Health Services (CAMHS).
-CAMHS will carry out a careful assessment and talk to you about what is the right treatment.
+Your family doctor will also be able to advise you about what help is available and may arrange a referral to Mindworks Surrey.
+Mindworks Surrey will carry out a careful assessment and talk to you about what is the right treatment.